flectra-hq/documentation-user/inventory/shipping/operation/invoicing.rst

 You can manually set a price for the shipping: It can be fixed or based on rules.

-Or you can use the transportation company computation system.
-Read the document :doc:`../setup/third_party_shipper`

 How to invoice the shipping costs to the customer?
 ==================================================